-I do follow here in the chase, not like a hound that hunts, but one that fills up the cry.
-My money is almost spent; I have been to-night exceedingly well cudgelled; and I think the issue will be, I shall have so much experience for my pains, and so, with no money at all and a little more wit, return again to Venice.
+Roderigo.- I do follow here in the chase, not like a hound that hunts, but one that fills up the cry.
+My money is almost spent; I have been tonight exceedingly well cudgeled; and I think the issue will be, I shall have so much experience for my pains; and so, with no money at all and a little more wit, return again to Venice.

-How poor are they that have not patience!
+lago.- How poor are they that have not patience!
 What wound did ever heal but by degrees?

-Thou know'st we work by wit, and not by witchcraft;

-And wit depends on dilatory time.

-Does't not go well?
-Cassio hath beaten thee.

-And thou, by that small hurt, hast cashier'd Cassio:

-Though other things grow fair against the sun,

-Yet fruits that blossom first will first be ripe:
+Thou know'st we work by wit and not by witchcraft, and wit depends on dilatory time.does't not go well?
+Cassio hath beaten thee, and thou by that small hurt hast cashier'd Cassio.
+Though other things grow fair against the sun, Yet fruits that blossom first will first be ripe.
 Content thyself awhile.
-By the mass, 'tis morning;

-Pleasure and action make the hours seem short.

-Retire thee; go where thou art billeted:

-Away, I say; thou shalt know more hereafter:

-Nay, get thee gone.
+By the mass, 'tis morning; pleasure and action make the hours seem short.retire thee; go where thou art billeted. away, I say.
+Thou shalt know more hereafter.Nay, get thee gone.
+[Exit Roderigo.]
+Two things are to be done: My wife must move for Cassio to her mistress I'll set her on; myself the while to draw the Moor apart, and bring him jump when he may Cassio find soliciting his wife.
+Ay, that's the way; dull not device by coldness and delay.